Homemade Horseradish Sauce

 The best time to harvest horseradish is in the spring before the leaves start to grow, or in the fall when the weather cools down.
 During the summer the roots get rather woody and tough.
-Be sure to dig down deep with a shovel to get as much of the horseradish root as you can.
-These plants have very long tap roots and I never get them all!
+Be sure to dig down deep with a shovel to get as much of the root as you can.
+These plants have very long taproots and I never get them all!

-Rinse the roots off and trim away the leaves before you bring them in the house.
+Rinse the roots off and trim away the leaves before you bring them into the house.
 Open a window before you start working with these pungent roots.
 If you aren’t careful, the fumes will cause more tears than a bushel of onions!

-Peel the roots and chop into chunks.
+Peel the roots and chop them into chunks.
 You may grate the root with a hand grater or whiz them through a blender or food processor.
 I put about a cup of roots in my blender and add enough white vinegar to cover them.
 Once these are processed very fine, I add a few more chunks and run the blender again.
 Add vinegar as the mixture becomes thick to make it easier on your blender.
 Blend in a small amount of lemon juice to help prevent browning.

-Storing Horseradish Sauce
+Hoe to Store Horseradish Sauce

 You may also clean the horseradish roots and store them in a jar of vinegar in your refrigerator.
 Pull the root out, chop some off, and make enough sauce to last a month.
 Keeping the root in the vinegar will retain its pungency.
 I think that a nice cold root cellar would be another great way to store your horseradish roots.
 Keep the roots in cold, damp sand at 33 to 40 degrees Fahrenheit until ready to use.

 Horseradish is reputed to have antibiotic and diuretic properties.
 It will also help to break up and expel mucus from your lungs and sinuses.
-Mix horseradish with honey and take by small spoonfuls to replace cough drops.
+Mix some with honey and take by small spoonfuls to replace cough drops.